Everything you need to know about Points-based immigration and Visa Policy

 - Student Route

-The new Points-Based Student route will boost the current Tier 4 System.
+The new Points-Based immigration Student route will boost the current Tier 4 System.
 The doctrine of Tier 4 will remain the same; sponsorship at a licensed provider, financial ability of the student to support themselves in the UK, and demonstration of English Language Requirements.
 However, the immigration route will be more streamlined for sponsoring institutions and students.
 Students will need 70 non-tradable points.
 This includes a study (confirmation of acceptance for study requirements, course requirement, approved qualification requirement, level of study requirement, and place of study requirement), finance, and English requirement.

 - Graduate Route